egovernments/egov-analytics/README.md

 ### Sub-modules

-* EDA - Dashboard: For exploring & plotting data, and preliminary analysis for Time series modeling
+* [EDA - Dashboard](shiny-dashboards/eda-dashboard): For exploring & plotting data, and preliminary analysis for Time series modeling
-* Time Series Dashboard (forked [here](https://github.com/DataKind-BLR/time-series-dashboard)): For selection of parameters for ARIMA and Exponential smoothing models.
+* [Alerts Dashboard](shiny-dashboards/alerts-dashboard): Dashboard for viewing detected anomalies at a specific date
-* Gravity: Front-end for the project, where results are tabulated or visualized
+* (WIP) [Time Series Dashboard](https://github.com/DataKind-BLR/time-series-dashboard): End to end time series modeling.
+Forked to a separate repo
-* `time-series` : Contains several notebooks in which a few complaint types' data are analyzed.
-Useful for understanding how time series modeling works
+* [Gravity](gravity): Front-end for the project, where results are tabulated and visualized.
-* `alerts` : Contains code and notebooks for the alerts module.
+* [Notebooks](jupyter-notebooks) : Contains several notebooks in which a few complaint types' data are analyzed.
+Useful for understanding how time series modeling and anomaly detection works
 * [eGovs.lib](eGovs.lib): The R library which contains high level APIs for time series modeling and anomaly detection.

 ## How to run